Paul O'Kane

-Paul Francis O'Kane is a Scottish Labour politician who has served as a Member of the Scottish Parliament (MSP) for the West Scotland region since 2021.
+Paul Francis O'Kane (born 21 March 1988) is a Scottish Labour and Co-operative politician who has served as a Member of the Scottish Parliament (MSP) for the West Scotland region since 2021.

 Early life

-Born in Paisley and raised in Neilston, O'Kane attended St Luke's High School in Barrhead where he was Head Boy.
+Born in Paisley Raised in Neilston, Paul O'Kane attended St Thomas' Primary in Neilston and St Luke's High School in Barrhead, where he was Head Boy.
 From there he went onto study at the University of Glasgow for an MA (Hons) in English Literature and Politics.
 Whilst attending the University of Glasgow, he was chair of the University Labour Club.

+Third Sector career

+After graduating from university in 2010, O'Kane worked as a Development Officer with Volunteer Centre East Dunbartonshire.
+He then worked for the Beardmore Trust in Clydebank.
+Prior to his election to the Scottish Parliament, he worked for seven years with ENABLE Scotland, a major learning disability charity and social care provider, leaving the role of Policy and Participation Manager upon his election to Parliament.

 Political career

-Paul O'Kane has been a Member of the Scottish Parliament for West Scotland since the 2021 Scottish Parliament Election.
-He has served as Deputy Convenor of the Health, Social Care and Sport Committee since 2021 and Scottish Labour Shadow Minister for Public Health, Social Care and Drugs Policy.

-Paul served as a member of East Renfrewshire Council from 2012 representing the people of Neilston, Uplawmoor and Newton Mearns North and served as Deputy Education convenor.
+O'Kane worked as a parliamentary researcher to two Scottish Labour MPs, Jim Murphy (2007–10) and Gemma Doyle (2012–13).
+He served as a member of East Renfrewshire Council from 2012, representing the people of Neilston, Uplawmoor and Newton Mearns North and served as Deputy Education convenor.
 He was re-elected in 2017 to represent the new council ward Newton Mearns North and Neilston following boundary changes and became Deputy Leader of East Renfrewshire Council as well as Convenor for Education and Equalities.
 He was the Scottish Labour group leader on the council from 2017 to 2021.

-He stood down as a Councillor at the 2022 Council Elections.
+He stood down as a councillor at the 2022 council elections.

+On 6 April 2015, he was chased down a street in Barrhead by a man with a chainsaw while campaigning for Jim Murphy in the 2015 general election.

+O'Kane was chosen to defend the Renfrewshire South constituency at the 2016 Scottish Parliament election, succeeding retiring MSP Hugh Henry.

+Finishing second with 9,864 votes (33.2%), he was unsuccessful in retaining the constituency, which saw the Scottish National Party's Tom Arthur win the seat.